whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 Imagine caring just as much about people around you that you aren't related to, or caring just as much about the local population of deer, or a nearby river.

-This is actually the normal depth of caring in healthy cultures, where people see divinity in every creature, and feel grateful for each creature's gifts.
+This is actually the normal depth of caring in healthy nations, where people see divinity in every creature, and feel grateful for each creature's gifts.
 That's why Jenu Kuruba shaman JK Thimma said "who do you think will take care of the forest better?
 Us, who worship the animals, or you, who see the animals as wild and are frightened of them?"

 Many adults lack deep connections with others where they can feel deeply invested and meaningfully act in service, and often their children become the only outlet for this attitude of service.

 Parenting is one aspect of life where people can strongly influence someone else's life path (their kids') both for better or worse.
-But I believe in healthy cultures, adults feel as invested in each other as many parents do in their kids.
+But I believe in healthy nations, adults feel as invested in each other as many parents do in their kids.

 Imagine being surrounded by people and nonhumans you cared about, and who cared about you, and you were really invested in their wellbeing.
-I think this is the normal way of life in a healthy culture.
+I think this is the normal way of life in a healthy nation.

-The tragedy of unhealthy cultures is that, when they conquer healthy cultures, they do their best to destroy these deeply caring relationships between the people, and between the people and the Earth.
-Whether by forcing people out of the region entirely, as with the Cherokee Trail of Tears or Potawatomi Trail of Death, or imposing land ownership and then making land too expensive for most to own, or a thousand other ways, unhealthy cultures make it hard for people to form deep connections with each other and the Earth.
+The tragedy of unhealthy nations is that, when they conquer healthy nations, they do their best to destroy these deeply caring relationships between the people, and between the people and the Earth.
+Whether by forcing people out of the region entirely, as with the Cherokee Trail of Tears or Potawatomi Trail of Death, or imposing land ownership and then making land too expensive for most to own, or a thousand other ways, unhealthy nations make it hard for people to form deep connections with each other and the Earth.

 And with all the divisiveness, the racism and sexism, the lazy thinking and foolish assumptions, the police that oppress solidarity movements and attack our spiritual leaders, and economies that reward selfishness, they make it hard for people to connect in ways where each person is deeply grateful for the other.